July 17, 2017

 - November 7: Kirksville, Truman State University, 100 E Normal St, Kirksville, MO 63501

-- St. Louis, St. Joseph, and Kansas City dates and locations to be determined.
+- St. Louis and Kansas City dates and locations to be determined.